Tufin/oasdiff/README.md

     	if provided, paths in revised (revision) spec will be prefixed with the given prefix before comparison -revision string
-    	path of revised OpenAPI spec in YAML or JSON format -summary
+    	path of revised OpenAPI spec in YAML or JSON format -strip-prefix-base string
+    	if provided, this prefix will be stripped from paths in original (base) spec before comparison -strip-prefix-revision string
+    	if provided, this prefix will be stripped from paths in revised (revision) spec before comparison -summary
     	display a summary of the changes instead of the full diff
 ```